LCDR Ret., flew PV-1 bombers in the Pacific War, seaplanes in Korea, helicopters in Vietnam, and airships for the Navy in a career spanning 21 years.

 Daniel R. ‘Dan’ Fulton

 WWII B-26 Martin Marauder medium bomber co-pilot with 23 missions over Germany.
 Served with the 375th Bomb Squadron, 391st Bomb Group.
 Entered service in 1943 and served until 1946.

 Enlisted as a gunnery officer then received a field commission becoming an Ensign on board ship in the Pacific Theater.
 Transferred to flight training.
-Ted is the Contribution to Freedom Award recipient for 2009.
+Tri-State Warbird Museum Contribution to Freedom Award recipient.

 Charles L. Gribi